Why are Unity, continuity, and transition in writing important?

 Organizing your thinking also generates more ideas, connections, applications.
 The more you organize your thoughts, the more and better you think.

-Warning: Like thinking, organizing doesn't happen all at once.
-Writers are tempted to think they either get something or they don't.
+Warning: Like developing your thought, developing your organization doesn't happen all at once.
+Writers often think they either get something or they don't.
 Instead, keep returning to what you're writing just as you return to a problem you're trying to solve.
-Each time you look at your draft, you'll see it differently and start to make it better.
+Each time you look at your draft, you'll see it differently and make it better.

 How to develop and